DEADSERPENT/superdense/QUICKSTART.md

 # Superdense Coding - Quick Start Guide

-## What You Have
+## Version 1.1 - All Bugs Fixed! ✓

-A complete implementation of quantum superdense coding demonstrating how to send 2 classical bits using only 1 qubit!
+A complete, **fully functional** implementation of quantum superdense coding demonstrating how to send 2 classical bits using only 1 qubit!

+**Latest Updates:**
+- ✅ Fixed bit ordering bug (01 and 10 now work correctly)
+- ✅ Fixed UTF-8 encoding errors on Windows
+- ✅ Fixed non-unitary matrix error in imperfect gates
+- ✅ All test cases now passing with expected results

 ## Files Created